You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

-Q: Does Salentica have APIs?
+Q: Does Engage have APIs?

 Dataverse API Info: Use the Microsoft Dataverse Web API (Dataverse) - Power Apps